samwhitton-cybersec/My-Cyber-Secruity-Portfolio/CFTs/README.md

 - The offset was 0x96, so I subtracted this from the `main` address of 0x647e3b30833d.
 This gave me the memory address of the `win` function located at 0x647e3b3082a7.

-- Entered the win address into the input field and found the flag.
+- Entered the win address into the input field which then triggered the flag.txt and I got the flag.